spencerc99/playhtml/README.md

 ## Examples

+To get started, you can find examples under the `example` folder or React examples under `packages/react/examples`.

-Check out the [full gallery of community examples](https://coda.io/@spencer/playhtml) for more inspiration on what you can do!
+For full-fledged examples, check out our [community gallery](https://coda.io/@spencer/playhtml) for more inspiration on what you can do!
 And [submit your own](https://coda.io/form/playhtml-example_dnUR7xNE7wz) once you've made one.

-## Capabilities
+##

-A full list can be found in `types.ts` under `TagType`.

 ## Custom Capabilities